spcourse/sp2/10 Complexity/dictionaries/10 dictionaries.md

 same time if the dictionary contains 1 or **1 million** elements!

-This is a *strange and counter-intuitive* fact, and why this is true is well beyond the scope of this video, but it should give you an idea of the power of dictionaries and why they are used so often: Checking if a key is present in a dictionary or retrieving the value stored with that key are both **constant time** $$O(1)$$ operations, irrespective of the number of elements
+This is a *strange and counter-intuitive* fact, and why this is true is well beyond the scope of this text, but it should give you an idea of the power of dictionaries and why they are used so often: Checking if a key is present in a dictionary or retrieving the value stored with that key are both **constant time** $$O(1)$$ operations, irrespective of the number of elements